 Using Credit Cards Wisely

-Many credit cards give rewards in return for account holders spending money when shopping.
-For instance, a user may be able to get 1% to 5% back on grocery store purchases.
+• Many credit cards give rewards in return for account holders spending money when shopping.
+For instance, a user may be able to get 1% to 5% back on grocery store or other purchases at specific retailers.
 With some cards, it’s possible to earn points that can be used toward discretionary expenses like travel, eating out, hotels, and more.

-When it comes to healthy financial strategies, it’s also possible to use your credit cards to build up one’s credit score.
-One factor that lenders might consider is a loan applicant’s credit history (including the number of active accounts open and their debt-to-income ratio).†
+• When it comes to healthy financial strategies, it’s also possible to use your credit cards to maintain one’s credit score.
+One factor that lenders might consider is a loan applicant’s credit history (including the number of active accounts open and their debt-to-income ratio).

 Smart financial strategies for credit cards include paying off the entire bill on time and keeping old lines of credit open so the account holder’s credit history is longer.
-Also, it’s advisable to aim for a lower credit utilization ratio—which is how much debt a person has in relation to how much credit is available.
-A credit utilization rate below 30% is, generally, considered “good.”
+Also, it’s advisable to aim for a lower credit utilization ratio — which is how much debt a person has in relation to how much credit is available.
+A credit utilization rate below 30% is, generally, considered “good,” though lower will be better.

-Some cards offer up to 18 months interest-free.
+Some cards offer over a year of interest-free access.
 However, it can be smart to pay off the transferred debt before the end of the agreed-to 0% interest period.
 Otherwise, a higher interest rate will kick in on whatever has not been paid off.
 In some cases, the interest after the zero-interest period could be higher than what was paid on the original card.

 Budgeting Incoming and Outgoing Money

-Budgeting can be made easier with Google Sheets or Excel, or by using an app like You Need a Budget or money management account that comes with budget tracking tools, like SoFi Checking and Savings®.
-Digital personal finance apps can be easy to use, because they can connect directly to cash or bank accounts, giving users insights on spending patterns and money habits.
+Budgeting can be made easier with Google Sheets or Excel, or by using an app, or taking advantage of tools that your financial institution offers.
+Digital personal finance apps can be easy to use.
+Many financial institutions offer solid ones that give users insights on spending patterns and money habits.

 Considering Reducing Monthly Expenses